ndexbio/ndex2-client/README.md

 ## **Overview**

 The NDEx2 Client v1.0 Python module provides methods to access NDEx via the NDEx Server API.
 It also provides methods for common operations on networks.
-It includes the NiceCX network object class for convenient NDEx access and a data model for applications.
+It includes the NiceCX network object class for convenient NDEx access and as a data model for applications.

 ## **Jupyter Notebook Tutorials**
 * Basic Use of the NDEx2 Client:[NDEx2 Client v1.0 Tutorial](https://github.com/ndexbio/ndex-jupyter-notebooks/blob/master/notebooks/NDex%20Client%20tutorial.ipynb)
-* Working with the NiceCX Network Class: [NDEx2 Client v1.0 Tutorial](https://github.com/ndexbio/ndex-jupyter-notebooks/blob/master/notebooks/NDex%20Client%20tutorial.ipynb)
+* Working with the NiceCX Network Class: [NiceCX v1.0 Tutorial](https://github.com/ndexbio/ndex-jupyter-notebooks/blob/master/notebooks/NDex%20Client%20tutorial.ipynb)

 ## **Requirements**